Liujingfang1/kustomize/docs/inventory_object.md

   namespace: default
 ```

-It is clear that this ConfigMap contains an `Inventory` annotation.

 ### Hash
-Note that in the ConfigMap generated from `inventory` field, there is a hash
+Note that in the above ConfigMap generated from `inventory` field, there is a hash
 `b965tb9c7d`.
 It is the value for annotation `kustomize.config.k8s.io/InventoryHash`.

 This hash is computed by hashing all the keys in data field, which is the following list